Don’t judge a book by its cover

 In the past, I met a lot of authors who wanted the entire story featured on their cover, but first that is not really achievable – unless it is a book where hardly anything happens, and secondly, why would anyone read something where most of the story is already known?

 The very best book covers are the ones that make you curious.
 Intrigued enough to either click or pick it up to read the blurb.
 Or they could be just very pretty to look at…

 Big text that is.
 In today’s market, the first encounter with a book cover is very likely to be via smartphone, tablet or laptop.
 Which means thumbnails – those little images on Amazon and other online bookshops.
 And if you can’t read the title, how interested can you be?
 A legible title on all devices is a must when it comes to book jacket design.
-An experienced book cover designer will be able to help you.
+An experienced book cover designer knows this and will be able to help you.

 How much does a book cover design cost?

 How long is a piece of string?
 Last time I looked, Amazon’s Createspace design service charge around 400 dollars.
 You can also get a pre-made book cover for as little as 30 dollars.
 But they are mostly made up from cheap stock photography, which doesn’t necessarily mean they are all bad and you might be lucky and find something suitable.
 I advise hiring a freelance book cover designer who will create a bespoke design that fits your book and your book only.

 Premade book cover design

 Some more thoughts about pre-made covers seeing that they are becoming more and more popular among self-publishing authors.
 They’ve written a cheap book (by that I mean they haven’t paid an editor to take a good look), sell it cheaply and naturally stick a cheap pre-made cover on top of it, so to speak.
 To be honest, I don’t mind, I can spot those from a mile and it helps me in selecting (or not selecting for that matter) my books.